globaldothealth/viz/README.md

+Before doing any of the below, make sure dependencies in [`prerequisites.md`](prerequisites.md) are met.
+On Mac, I installed `node-sass` from homebrew and `colorama` from pip.

 # Local development

 ## With "official" data

-Make sure dependencies in `prerequisites.md` are met.
-You also need to get a mapbox API key and set it to an environment variable:
+You need to get a mapbox API key and set it to an environment variable:

 `export MAPBOX_API_TOKEN="[your-mapbox-api-key-here]"`